sreesh2411/DA_Project/README.md

 ## Visualizations
 The Visualizations are done in DA_Visualizations(Phase_1).
 There are animations present in the notebooks of EDA and Visualizations have animations present in them.
 Hence, viewing them in a notebook viewer would be optimal.
-Some Visualizations are already taken out:
+Some [Visualizations](https://github.com/sreesh2411/DA_Project/tree/main/Visualizations) are already taken out:
-\t ->
+> Bar Plots
+> Bubble Charts